maxio-com/ab-python-sdk/doc/controllers/referral-codes.md

 ## Referrals Documentation

-Full documentation on how to use the referrals feature in the Chargify UI can be located [here](https://chargify.zendesk.com/hc/en-us/articles/4407802831643).
+Full documentation on how to use the referrals feature in the Advanced Billing UI can be located [here](https://maxio.zendesk.com/hc/en-us/sections/24286965611405-Referrals).

 ## Server Response